hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-platform/home.md

 ## APIs and Documentation

-HPE GreenLake customers and partners can take advantage of our well-documented, secure, and scalable framework of APIs for HPE GreenLake found in the [HPE GreenLake Developer Portal](https://developer.greenlake.hpe.com).
+HPE GreenLake customers and partners can take advantage of our well-documented, secure, and scalable framework of APIs for HPE GreenLake found in the [HPE GreenLake Developer Portal](https://developer.greenlake.hpe.com), covering both the HPE GreenLake platform and the HPE GreenLake cloud services that run on it.

 The HPE GreenLake APIs: